mullojo/Toktopia/README.md

 ## 💻 For Developers
 - **Open Source:** Contribute to Toktopia, suggest improvements, or fork the repo to build your own version.
 - **Local-First Architecture:** Built with IndexedDB to ensure privacy and simplicity.
-- **No External Dependencies:** Everything runs locally, so there’s no need to worry about data leaks or third-party tracking.
+- **No External Network Dependencies:** Everything runs locally, so there’s no need to worry about external servers.